 Welcome Francesco Monticone

-Francesco Monticone of the Department of Electrical and Computer Engineering (ECE) at Cornell likes to work in the realm of theory.
+Francesco Monticone of the School of Electrical and Computer Engineering (ECE) at Cornell likes to work in the realm of theory.
 “The best possible project for me,” says Monticone, “would start with a study of the theoretical properties of a phenomenon and an effort to determine what the fundamental limits are.
 Then, I would work to design a new engineered material, or metamaterial, that would allow us to approach, or even go beyond, those limits.”

 Monticone, who started at Cornell Engineering in January, 2017, studies electromagnetic waves and how new metamaterials could be used to control and engineer wave-matter interactions in unusual and extreme ways, along all parts of the electromagnetic spectrum.
 One example is Monticone’s work on an invisibility cloak.
 While it may sound like the stuff of Harry Potter and science fiction, Monticone knows it is possible because he has done the math.
 “If you want to realize a cloak that would be able to make something invisible, that is theoretically possible, at least for a single color” says Monticone.
 “When you solve the equations that show this is possible, you often see that there are no materials readily available in nature that would work.
 Rather than letting that stop us, we simply need to create the materials.”